 The Pir Ghayb, Bolan waterfall has a very interesting tale to tell.
 It is said and believed that a saint (Pir Ghaib) was saved by Allah when a wicked King’s men attacked him.

-If you liked this article, mention in the comments if you have visited the place and which was your favorite spot?
-Which place would you suggest the most?
+If you liked this article, mention in the comments if you have visited the place and which was your favorite spot.

-Keep following Graana.com for more useful insights, updates and so much more!
+Keep following Graana blog for more valuable insights, updates, and so much more!